 STORIES OF TRAUMA AND HEALING FROM THE FRONTLINES OF PTSD SCIENCE.

-From a physician and post-traumatic stress disorder specialist comes a textured portrait of PTSD, a widely misunderstood yet crushing condition that afflicts millions of Americans.
-The Unspeakable Mind stands as the definitive guide to PTSD and offers lasting hope to sufferers, their loved ones, and health care providers everywhere
+Shaili Jain, M.D. is a physician, post-traumatic stress disorder specialist and trauma scientist.
+Her debut non fiction book The Unspeakable Mind is a textured portrait of PTSD, a widely misunderstood yet crushing condition that afflicts millions of Americans.
+The Unspeakable Mind stands as the definitive guide to PTSD and offers lasting hope to sufferers, their loved ones, and health care providers everywhere.

 Praise"An atlas of the elusive yet very common condition of PTSD, The Unspeakable Mind makes for an engrossing read in which Jain serves as our trusted guide, deconstructing the entity known as PTSD symptom by symptom.
 She deftly weaves riveting depictions of patient encounters with her rich and informed observations to reveal how PTSD goes far beyond issues of mind and brain—it is interwoven into our physical well-being, quality of life, and exerts an insidious influence over our culture and society.
 Dr Jain’s beautiful prose illuminates this widely misunderstood condition and makes for fascinating reading.
 It is a must for anyone who has a survived trauma, their loved ones and the healthcare professionals who care for them." - Irvin Yalom, M.D., Emeritus professor of Psychiatry, Stanford University and bestselling author of When Nietzsche Wept